BRICS to commit $100 billion to FX fund, completion a way off

 Arvind Mayaram, economic affairs secretary at India's ministry of finance said: "I think there should be a very strong statement on the G20 having a consensus on the concern about the spillover effects.

-"I think if a strong statement is made on these two points, it will have a major calming impact on the markets in the emerging economies," he told reporters.
+"I think if a strong statement is made on these two points, it will have a major calming impact on the markets in the emerging economies," he told reporters ahead of the summit.